HumanAssisted/JACS/README.md

 Welcome to JACS.
 JSON Agent Communication Standard. by https://hai.ai

-NOTE: Current version 0.2.2 *ALPHA* .
+** NOTE: Current version 0.2.3 *ALPHA* .
+** Currently, you can create and verify internal documents, where the public and private key are known between internal services.

 The JACS documents enable trusted data sharing between AI agents and Human UIs.
-It does this by making JSON documents verifiable:
+Primarily, it does this by making JSON documents verifiable:

  -  source
  -  schema